arturictus/oreally-rs/README.md

 ### init

 Initialize configuration for oreally.
-This command sets up the default download location and other settings.
+This command sets up the `sqlite` database at `~/.oreally` folder.

 Example: